makermadecnc/makerverse/docs/about/contribution.md

 See [issues](/about/#issues) for reporting bugs or problems.

-## Documentation
+## Updating the Documentation

 These docs are located within the same Github repository that is home to Makerverse.
 You'll find them in the `docs/` folder, stored as `.md` (markdown) files.
-Therefore, the contribution process is the same as changing the Makerverse code...
+Therefore, the contribution process is the same as changing the Makerverse code (_see below_).
+Once a pull request containing docs has been approved and merged, it will appear automatically on Makerverse.com.

+_**Note**: to test your changes to the docs, run `bundle exec jekyll serve` from the `docs/` folder.
+You will need to have Ruby & Jekyll installed ([see their docs](https://jekyllrb.com/docs/installation/))._

 ## How to Contribute